-- Dental sciences (tooth morphology, pharmacology, head/neck/oral anatomy, oral embryology and histology, oral pathology, radiography, periodontology, pain management, nutritional sciences, and dental materials) - Courses in the Dental hygiene science content in the following areas: oral health education and preventive counseling, health promotion, patient management, clinical dental hygiene, provision of services for and management of patients with special needs, community dental/oral health, medical and dental emergencies, legal and ethical aspects of dental hygiene practice, infection and hazard control management, and provision of oral health care services to patients with bloodborne infectious diseases. - Clinical sciences/Dental hygiene clinic
+• Dental sciences (tooth morphology, pharmacology, head/neck/oral anatomy, oral embryology and histology, oral pathology, radiography, periodontology, pain management, nutritional sciences, and dental materials)

+- Courses in the Dental hygiene science content in the following areas: oral health education and preventive counseling, health promotion, patient management, clinical dental hygiene, provision of services for and management of patients with special needs, community dental/oral health, medical and dental emergencies, legal and ethical aspects of dental hygiene practice, infection and hazard control management, and provision of oral health care services to patients with bloodborne infectious diseases. - Clinical sciences/Dental hygiene clinic

 A grade of "C" or better is required for credit transfer.
-All level 300 and 400 Dental Hygiene courses must be taken in EIC.
+All level 300 and 400 Dental Hygiene courses must be taken at Eastern International College.

-Transfer Credit Policy for DMS with a BS or BA Degree
+Transfer Credit Policy for Diagnostic Medical Sonography with a Bachelor of Sciences (BS) or Bachelor of Arts (BA) Degree

-Courses completed in the following areas from an accredited college/university will be accepted for credit transfer.
+Courses completed in the following areas from an accredited College/University will be accepted for credit transfer.
 A total of 54 semester credits of General Education will be accepted including eight (8) credits of Anatomy and Physiology.
 Any sonography course completed in another school may be transferred after approval by an admission committee.

-- 1. Oral Communications (3 credits)
+- Oral Communications (3 credits)

-- 2. Written Communications (6 credits)
+- Written Communications (6 credits)

-- 3. Mathematics (6 credits)
+- Mathematics (6 credits)

-- 4. Natural Sciences (8 credits)
+- Natural Sciences (8 credits)

-These courses must be Anatomy and Physiology I and II
+- These courses must be Anatomy and Physiology I and II

-- 5. Physical Science (4 credits)
+- Physical Science (4 credits)

-- 6. Social and Behavioral Sciences, and Humanities (21 credits of history, psychology, literature and diversity courses)
+- Social and Behavioral Sciences, and Humanities (21 credits of history, psychology, literature and diversity courses)

-- 7. Arts (3 credits)
+- Arts (3 credits)

-- 8. Computers (3 credits)
+- Computers (3 credits)

-Transfer Credit Policy for the Bachelor of Science in Dental Hygiene (BSDH) Pre-Licensure
+Transfer Credit Policy for Bachelor of Science in Dental Hygiene (BSDH) Three-Year CODA Accredited Degree